Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

   - question: "What if my cat absolutely refuses tooth brushing?"
     answer: "If brushing is impossible, try alternatives like dental treats, water additives, oral gels, or dental toys.
 Some dental wipes applied to the gums provide partial benefits.
 Discuss prescription dental diets with your veterinarian."
   - question: "At what age should I start brushing my cat's teeth?"
-    answer: "Start dental care as early as possibleâideally when your cat is still a kitten.
+    answer: "Start dental care as early as possible—ideally when your cat is still a kitten.
 Adult cats can learn to accept brushing with proper gradual introduction, though it may take more patience and time."
   - question: "What are signs my cat has dental problems?"
     answer: "Watch for bad breath, drooling, difficulty eating, pawing at the mouth, red or swollen gums, yellow or brown tartar buildup, weight loss, and changes in eating habits or food preferences."
   - question: "Do indoor cats need dental care?"